 • What most affects your lease vs. buy strategy?

 • Do you have detailed information readily available about all of your lease obligations?

-One of the first questions your real estate corporation should ask is, does your company’s existing internal systems have the capabilities necessary to capture and aggregate the essential information needed to comply with the reporting requirements of the new lease standard?
-Alternatively, are the system, process, control, and personnel changes necessary?
+One of the first questions your real estate organization should ask is, does your company’s existing internal systems have the capabilities necessary to capture and aggregate the essential information needed to comply with the reporting requirements of the new lease standard?
+Alternatively, are system, process, control, and personnel changes necessary?
 To ensure that implementation issues are identified early in the process, a collaborative approach from the inception of the planning stage is vital.